Sam Maguire: Death

 Erected to the memory of Samuel Maguire, Mallabraca who died 6th February 1927 by the people of Dunmanway and his numerous friends throughout Ireland and England in recognition of his love for his country.

 Dunmanway's Dohenys GAA club named their home pitch Sam Maguire Park in his honour, and the club's under-age teams joined with the Randal Og Club compete under the moniker "Sam Maguires".

 On 15 September 2002, a statue of Sam Maguire was unveiled as the centrepiece of a new €500,000 plaza in Dunmanway's town centre.

-In 2017, the community of Dunmanway paid for a new set of eight bells (the 'Sam Maguire Community bells') which are installed in St. Mary's Church.
+In 2017, the community of Dunmanway paid for a new set of eight bells (the 'Sam Maguire Community bells') which are installed in St Mary's Church.
 The two lightest bells were cast in 2017 and have 'Sam Maguire 1877-1927' inscribed on them, while the back six bells were cast in 1887 by John Warner, and were formerly hung in the now-closed Christ Church, Llanelli, Wales.

 Sam Maguire Cup

 The Sam Maguire Cup was designed and presented to the Gaelic Athletic Association in 1928 in his honour after his death in 1927.
 The cup cost £300 in 1928 (equivalent to £13,176 in 2021).
 After it had been commissioned by the committee under the chairmanship of Dr Pat McCartan, the task of making the cup was given to Hopkins and Hopkins, a jewellers and watchmakers, of O'Connell Bridge, Dublin.

 The cups design is modelled closely on the Ardagh chalice.

 The silver cup was crafted, on behalf of Hopkins and Hopkins, by the silversmith Matthew J. Staunton of D'Olier Street, Dublin.

-Kildare was the first county to win the Sam Maguire Cup after defeating Cavan 2–6 to 2–5 in 1928.
-The cup was replaced in 1988, Meath being the first recipient of "Sam Óg" after a defeat of Cork.
+Kildare was the first winner of the Sam Maguire Cup after defeating Cavan 2–6 to 2–5 in 1928.
+The cup was replaced in 1988, with Meath the first recipient of "Sam Óg" after a defeat of Cork.